fragcolor-xyz/shards-examples/tutorials/glod-game/steps/step-7.md

 Finally its time to code the final bit for our game.
 We need to add some finality to our game by having it end when our Timer reaches 0.
 Then we also need to create a way to reset the game so that we can play it again.
 While this might seem daunting, don't worry!
 It's much easier than you might think.

+First, we create a defloop with a `UI.Area` that houses everything we want to show when the game is over.
+In this case, we want to show our player's score and then a reset button.
+In the reset Button's `:Action` tag, we change variables that have changed to revert the game back to it's initial state.

 === "Code Added"

     ```{.clojure .annotate linenums="1"}